open-aac/openaac.org/_posts/2025-03-17-aac-ecosystem-gpa.md

   </div>
 </div>

 For the report, we gathered ands selected from a pool of individuals who were recommended for having a broad perspective across the AAC ecosystem.
 The ongoing plan is to select a rotating subset from this list.
 Each participant filled out a basic likert-scale survey ("The situation in this aspect of the AAC ecosystem is healthy and working well.") and open-ended comments for different aspects of the AAC ecosystem.
+The scores for each section are the average of these results across all participants and mapped to <a href="https://bigfuture.collegeboard.org/plan-for-college/get-started/how-to-convert-gpa-4.0-scale">a letter grade</a>.
 This first year we kept the number of participants on the small side as we get our feet under us.

 There is definitely overlap between the sections, but we figure that's ok.
 Please share your thoughts on how you'd suggest we adjust this list going forward -- the goal was to start with something and move ahead from here.
 For each section, we will summarize the general sentiment, potentially including direct quotes from one or more participants.